 Courses with WRIT subject code

-Students designated Writing Priority Access will be given preference in registering for 100-level WRIT courses, however, all students are encourage to consider a WRIT course in the first, and subsequent, semesters.
+Students designated Writing Priority Access will be given preference in registering for 100-level WRIT courses, however, all students are encouraged to consider a WRIT course in the first, and subsequent, semesters.